Richard More (Mayflower passenger): Richard's life in the New World

-The Staple Act of 1663, which stated, among other things, that the shipping of European goods to the colonies except through England or Wales was forbidden, forced hard times upon both colonial ship captains and the colonists.
+The Staple Act 1663, which stated, among other things, that the shipping of European goods to the colonies except through England or Wales was forbidden, forced hard times upon both colonial ship captains and the colonists.
 The restrictions threatened the very survival of the colonists and, to survive, the captains had to be extremely creative in their shipping manifests.
 The Navigation Acts, along with the continued taxation of the colonies into the next century, brought about the growth of isolationism, which eventually resulted in the American Revolution.

 In 1665, Richard rescued the colonists at the newly established colony at Cape Fear.
 The ship that was supposed to bring supplies failed to arrive and, consequently, the people were dying of starvation and the lack of adequate protection against the weather.
 It was an extremely hazardous area for ships but, upon learning of the situation, Richard brought a shipment of food and supplies to aid the desperate colonists.
 When Richard's old sailing friend, Richard Starr, was murdered, he took on the responsibility of Starr's three children.
 In his fifty years as a mariner Richard had never lost a vessel, nor had any sailor brought charges against him.

 Richard served alongside Joseph Dudley during the Great Swamp Fight in December 1675, a massacre of the Narragansett people living around Narragansett Bay.

-Reverend Nicholas Noyes was a man whom Richard knew well and would become directly involved with in his later life.
-Noyes was the same man who would lead the campaign against the so-called witches of Salem.
 In later life, Richard suffered from financial hardship.
 On 1 July 1688, he was brought before the Salem church elders for 'gross unchastity with another man's wife'.
 The elders had spoken to him privately on several occasions as Richard represented a member of the Ancient Days and they wanted to maintain a special place in their history.
 He was publicly sanctioned and excommunicated from the church.
 Richard accepted the judgment and made a public repentance and, according to documents, was restored to the church in 1691.
 According to David Lindsay, historian and author, the pastor who punished him was Reverend Nicholas Noyes.
+Noyes was a man whom Richard knew well and would become directly involved with in his later life.
+Noyes was the same man who would lead the campaign against the so-called witches of Salem.